amkhrjee/pathfinder/readme.md

 ### Windows

-Make sure to have the `raylib.dll` and `style_bluish.rgs` files in the root directory.

-Also, having `gcc` on the system Path is must.
+You should have `gcc` on the system path.

 Run the following to run the binary: